pantsman-jp/Dungeon-Generator/README.md

 # Dungeon_Generator

 ## Abstract
-This is a simple dungeon generator.
+- This is a simple dungeon generator.
-It randomly places rooms within a grid and connects them using L-shaped corridors.
+- It randomly places rooms within a grid and connects them using L-shaped corridors.
-Floors are represented by `.`, and walls are represented by `#`.
+- Floors are represented by `.`, and walls are represented by `#`.
-The generator produces a fully connected dungeon map.
+- The generator produces a fully connected dungeon map.

-This was created based on this reference;
+This generator was created based on this reference:
 [Basic BSP Dungeon generation](https://www.roguebasin.com/index.php?title=Basic_BSP_Dungeon_generation).

 ### Example